john-data-chen/next-dnd-starter-kit/README.md

 ├── types/ # TypeScript type definitions
 └── utils/ # Utility functions such as Authentication and State management
 ```

+## Known Issues & Limitations

+### React/Next.js
+- **Radix UI Ref Warning**:
+  - Issue: Function components cannot be given refs warning in Dialog components
+  - Impact: Development warning only, no production impact
+  - Solution: Keep using `asChild` as per Radix UI docs, warning can be safely ignored
+  - Reason: Internal implementation detail of Radix UI

+### ESLint
+- **ESLint 9.x Type Issues**:
+  - Issue: Type incompatibility with @types/eslint
+  - Solution: Use type assertions or @ts-ignore for specific cases
+  - Status: Waiting for type definitions to catch up with ESLint 9.x

 ### 📃 License